Adamk99k/What-is-bitcoin-p1/README.md

 * Form : The contact page has a form section where the user can ask any type of question in regards to all things Crypto.

-## RESPONSIVE (UX)
+## RESPONSIVE DESIGN
-* The whole website has had responsive css media queries added that allow users to view it on all device screens such as Large desktop's and down to a small iPhone 5 / SE sized screen.
+* The whole website has responsive css media queries added that allow users to view it on all device screens such as Large desktop's down to a small iPhone 5 / SE sized screen.
+This is demonstrated with the image above this features section.